Genivia/RE-flex/doc/index.md

 ### Debugging

-Option `-d` generates a scnner that prints the matched text while scanning input.
+Option `-d` generates a scanner that prints the matched text while scanning input.
 The output displayed is of the form:

-    −−accepting rule at line NNN ("TEXT")
+    −−rule FILE:LINE start(START) LINE,COLUMN:"TEXT"

-where NNN is the line number of the pattern in the lexer specification and TEXT is the matched text.
+where `FILE:LINE` is the source location of the lexer rule, `START` is the start condition state, `LINE,COLUMN` is the line and column number of the pattern match in the input, and `TEXT` is the matched text.

+Option `-D [START:]FILE` immediately debugs the lexer patterns on the specified input `FILE`.
+The start condition state `START` is not changed during scanning, because the scanner's lexer actions are not actually executed.

 🔝 [Back to table of contents](#)